lilli-mcnally/quiz-whizz/README.md

 ![Score Page Bug Issue](/assets/images/readme/bugs/score-page-issue-1.PNG "Score Page Bug Issue")

-I opened Developer Tools and found that some of the some, like "5." had the selected answer next to the number, inside the paragraph element with the class of "answer-list".
-However, others like "4." seemed to have another paragraph element inside with an id of "answer-one" or "answer-two" etc.
+I opened Developer Tools and found that some of the some, like `5.` had the selected answer next to the number, inside the paragraph element with the class of `answer-list`.
+However, others like `4.` seemed to have another paragraph element inside with an id of `answer-one` or `answer-two` etc.

 ![Score Page Bug Developer Tools](/assets/images/readme/bugs/score-page-issue-2.PNG "Score Page Bug Developer Tools")

-I stepped back through my code, using "console.log" to find at which point the paragraph was being given to the selected answer.
+I stepped back through my code, using `console.log` to find at which point the paragraph was being given to the selected answer.
 The paragraph element was being passed into the selected array before the score page was created, so I went further back.
-I had created a variable called "answer" when the game was in play, which accessed the inner HTML of another variable called "move".
-I realised "move" was being used to obtain the ID of the click event, which meant it was assigning the inner HTML of whatever was clicked on to the "answer" variable.
-This was also because of the submit class still being assigned to the "div" instead of the paragraph element, so it was accepting a click on the div.
+I had created a variable called `answer` when the game was in play, which accessed the inner HTML of another variable called `move`.
+I realised `move` was being used to obtain the ID of the click event, which meant it was assigning the inner HTML of whatever was clicked on to the `answer` variable.
+This was also because of the submit class still being assigned to the div instead of the paragraph element, so it was accepting a click on the div.
 I moved the submit class the paragraph element, and changed the paragraph element's height and width to 100%.
 This means wherever in the box the user clicks, the paragraph element in that box will be pushed into the selected answer array.

 ![Score Page Bug fix](/assets/images/readme/bugs/score-page-fix.PNG "Score Page Bug fix")